icpac-igad/stac-api/README.md

-# Flood STAC API - E4DRR Impact-Based Forecasting
+# FloodWatch Catalog - E4DRR Impact-Based Forecasting

 ## Overview

-This repository contains a STAC (SpatioTemporal Asset Catalog) API implementation for Flood Impact-Based Forecasting data in the IGAD/ICPAC region.
+This repository contains the **FloodWatch Catalog**, a STAC (SpatioTemporal Asset Catalog) implementation for Flood Impact-Based Forecasting data in the IGAD/ICPAC region.
 The catalog organizes flood-related geospatial data according to the STAC specification v1.1.0.

 ## Catalog Structure